miloncl/forty-jekyll-theme/results.md

 <div class="row">
 	<div class="6u 12u$(small)">
 		<h3>Transition Matrix</h3>
-		<p>A transition matrix consists of the probabilities of going from one executable file
+		<p>A transition matrix consists of the probabilities of going from one executable to another.
-		to another.
 For example the probability of the user going from <b><i>chrome.exe</i></b> to
 		<b><i>cmd.exe</i></b> can be calculated as shown below.</p>
 		<span class="image fit">
 		    <img src="/system-usage-analysis-website/assets/images/transition.png" alt="Transition" />